Financial Aid - Phone: (310)233-4320 (310)233-5320

 SCAM WARNING SIGNS:

 > Fee's.
 Financial aid should never cost you.
 They should never ask you to pay a "finders fee" or "search fee."
 Scammers may also use the term "donation".
-They may ask you to donate to their fund in order to get your credit card information.
-Never invest anything beyond the cost of a postage stamp.
+They may ask you to donate to their fund in order to get your credit card information, or they may ask you to purchase a "gift card" in order to receive the money.
+These are all warning signs that you may be targeted for a scam.
+You should never invest anything beyond the cost of a postage stamp.

 > The "Money-back Guarantee" - especially if the company tries to guarantee that you will win an award.